SmartStake/relayers/README.md

  ```
  5. Commit changes to your branch
  6. Open a pull request
- 7. In case of delays in your changes getting accepted/rejected (give it 1 business day), reach out to Smart Stake support at t.me/SmartStake
+ 7. In case of delays in your changes getting accepted/rejected (give it 1 business day), reach out to Smart Stake support at https://t.me/SmartStake or https://t.me/bigb4ever
  8. Check your relayer profile on relayers.smartstake.io and make more changes as needed.